Home

 Patterns and processes of rapid Arctic warming based on paleoclimate observations and models

-UB team: Sam Mark, Postdoc; Harleena Franklin PhD student; Michaela Fendrock NSF postdoctoral '22-'23; Hannah Holtzman MS '23
+UB team: Gerard Otiniano, Postdoc; Sam Mark, Postdoc; Justus Rodriguez, undergrad; Michaela Fendrock Postdoc '22-'23; Harleena Franklin PhD student '21-'24; Hannah Holtzman MS '23

 This NSF-ARCSS-funded interdisciplinary team at the University at Buffalo (UB) and Northern Arizona University (NAU) aims to better understand the feedbacks, patterns, and processes associated with rapid warming in the Arctic.